-Coming back to what BJ Fogg said that motivation has only one role, to make hard things easier, it’s not that motivation doesn’t matter.
+Coming back to what BJ Fogg said, motivation has only one role, to make hard things easier, it’s not that motivation doesn’t matter.
 But you don’t simply layer motivation over something you want people to do.
 As BJ Fogg puts it, you have to be motivation matching.
-What you are trying to motivate to needs to match what people already want to do.
+What you are trying to motivate needs to match what people already want to do.
 But sometimes you have cases in which you do have to insert motivation into the situation to get people to do something.

 The right time to motivate

-In our lives, we have all experiences moments, in which we have peaks of motivation.
+In our lives, we have all experienced moments, in which we have peaks of motivation.
 Peaks happen when we get excited about something.

-It could be about something good, for example when we watch sports on TV and get the inspiration to go out and start doing sports yourself.
+It could be about something good, for example when we watch sports on TV and get the inspiration to go out and start doing sports ourselves.
 Motivation can also come in the shape of something bad happening: a natural disaster would make us prepare for what is to come and a breakup could motivate us to get back in shape.

 During those situations, we go into what BJ Fogg calls a motivation wave where we are able to do harder things.
 As the wave comes back down and flattens out, and it usually does, we again become less able to do hard things.

 When the wave is high, we have a temporary opportunity to do hard things.
 From a product or business perspective, it means that when your customer is in a motivation wave, that’s the time when you prompt them to do hard things.
-The strength of a motivation wave is limited in time, why you need to act quickly before the wave subsides.
+The strength of a motivation wave is limited in time, so you need to act quickly before the wave subsides.
 We aren’t always going to be thinking, “I got to get back in shape” or “spend more time with my family”.

 Competing behavior and motivation waves